ehefk/MuteMarker/README.md

 This project uses WD-on currently.
 When I created this I didn't know much about what that meant, it just worked.

-And updated version is forthcoming that will have a toggle in the installer.
+An updated version is forthcoming that will have a toggle in the installer.
 That's all!

 # Mute Marker for VRChat